TikTok marketing for casino affiliates

 Tools, platforms and resources

-• Compliance resources: maintain access to regional advertising guidelines, consult legal counsel for market-specific rules, and use internal policy checklists for approval workflows.
+• Compliance resources: maintain access to regional advertising guidelines, consult legal counsel for market-specific rules, and use internal policy checklists for repeatable approval workflows.

-Performance optimisation tips
+Performance optimization tips

 Examples and generic scenarios